 From time to time, a significant donation may be made to the City.
-On such occasions, recognition of this donation by naming a new park, building, or facility in honor of or at the request of the donor may be considered.
+On such occasions, recognition of this donation by naming a new park, building, green space, or facility in honor of or at the request of the donor may be considered.

-As a guideline, the threshold for considering the naming of a park, building, or facility may include one or more of the following:
+As a guideline, the threshold for considering the naming of a park, building, green space, or facility may include one or more of the following:

-- Land for the majority of the park, building, or facility was deeded to the city. - Contribution of a minimum of 60% of the capital construction costs associated with developing the park, building, or facility. - Provision of a minimum 20-year endowment for the continued maintenance and/or programming of the park, building, or facility.
+- Land for the majority of the park, building, green space, or facility was deeded to the city. - Contribution of a minimum of 60% of the capital construction costs associated with developing the park, building, green space, or facility. - Provision of a minimum 20-year endowment for the continued maintenance and/or programming of the park, building, green space, or facility.

-Donors seeking naming rights for major donations with respect to an individual will be encouraged to follow the principles that apply to naming a park for an outstanding person.
+Donors seeking naming rights for major donations with respect to an individual will be encouraged to follow the principles that apply to naming a park, building, green space or facility for an outstanding person.
 Exceptions to this will be considered on their own merits.
-The City reserves the right to rename any park, building or facility if the person for whom it is named turns out to be disreputable or subsequently acts in a disreputable way.
-Naming a park, building, or facility with a company name is disfavored, but this shall not be construed to discourage recognition of donors on walls, plaques, monuments or similar means.